brjagger/SEEKR_tutorial/README.md

 the `x,y,z` values correspond to the coordinates of our bound state.
 To get these we will need to use VMD.

-From the tutorial directory, execute `VMD inputs/bcd_q4md_holo_wet.pdb`.
+From the tutorial directory, execute `vmd inputs/bcd_q4md_holo_wet.pdb`.
 This will load the cyclodextrin structure for us.

 Open the tkconsole `Extensions -> Tk Console` we will use this to get the COM coordinates of our molecule.